hiimchrislim/Timetable-Generator/README.md

 [Add a description of a potential feature that you would like to see in the future][error-feature-link]

 [error-feature-link]: https://github.com/ColdxBreaker/Timetable-Generator/issues/new

+# Updates
+I will be using these technologies in a future update (For the frontend)
+- React.js
+- Typescript

 # Credits
 Created by Chris Lim